Bard Youth Fest

 How does it work?

-- Now – September: Bring together a Bard Youth Fest Troupe, guided by a Troupe Mentor (a teacher, club leader, or any dedicated adult), and put together a short Shakespearean performance (up to 30 mins).
+- Now – September: Bring together a Bard Youth Fest Troupe, guided by a Troupe Mentor (a teacher, club leader, or any dedicated adult).

-- September – November: Rehearse with your Troupe to create a unique Shakespearean performance.
+- September – November: Rehearse with your Troupe to create a unique Shakespearean performance (max 30 minutes).
 We can provide abridged scripts, but what you do with your performances is up to you!
-Be creative and use your Troupe’s passions and talents; it may be an ensemble performance of one speech, a performance of the whole abridged script, or a movement piece inspired by a play… or anything else that you and your Troupe feel inspired to perform!
+Be creative and use your Troupe’s passions and talents.

 - September-November: Host your Bard Coach (a professional theatre artist) for select rehearsals to take your Shakespearean performance to the next level.